Regardless of whether your student has declared a major or is still exploring options, sophomore year is a key time for academics and advising.

 For many students, an academic advisor also can be a mentor, a reference for employment or graduate school, as well as someone who offers a listening ear during times of need.

 In addition to your student's academic advisor, he or she can benefit from knowing other faculty members both within and outside of the major.
 These individuals can help guide and mentor your student.

 In addition to establishing ongoing relationships with academic advisors and faculty members, your student can benefit from following a few basic study practices:

-- Pay attention to the expectations, teaching styles and grading methods of all your professors.
+- Pay attention to the expectations, teaching styles and grading methods of professors

-- Seek clarification from a professor if you misunderstand information in his/her lecture or in the textbook.
+- Seek clarification from a professor if you misunderstand information in class or in the textbook.

-- Visit the Office of Academic Advising if you have questions and/or need assistance.
+- Visit the Office of Academic Advising if you have questions or need assistance.